 Gianfrancesco Cresci was the one who ended up revolutionizing the European writing styles by publishing his Essemplare di Piu Sorti Lettere in 1560.
 His ‘cancellaresca testeggiata’ featured bulb-headed ascenders and descenders written with a new lightweight flexible quill cut with a rounded nib.
 The letterforms were freed from the principles of geometry, they were rounder, more slanted and flowed easily into one another.
 Flourishes still had their place, they were executed with virtuosity but didn’t affect the legibility and speed of the script.
 The modern Italian Hand was born.

 Cresci’s new hand became extremely popular in western European countries, first amongst educated people, then it was adopted by merchants who liked that it could be read by their foreign clients without difficulty.
 Of course the style didn’t stay exactly the same over time : a few factors allowed it to evolve into the simpler ornamental shapes displayed in the Universal Penman.

 Throughout the history of writing, variations were caused by a series of factors.
 Speed, for example, is an important one : when speed was not important, the writing style would end up being formal and decorative.
 Overall, the hand would always be adjusted to fit the needs of those writing it and the tools that they would use.
 But in the case of the Italian Hand’s evolution, the printing process also had something to do with how the script evolved.

-The first writing copy-books were all printed from woodcut plates.
-The method gave acceptable results, but writing masters knew that they couldn’t rely on the engraver to reproduce finer details.
+The first writing copy-books were all printed from wood blocks.
+The method gave acceptable results, but writing masters knew that they couldn’t rely on the block cutter to reproduce finer details.
 Their designs had to stay relatively simple, and their copy-books only conveyed the basic principles of the various writing styles represented.

 But from 1569, when engravers were finally able to reproduce good letterforms on copper-plates, the copy-books themselves began to change.